Winter Energy Saving Tips to Save You Money

 That’s because winter air is notoriously dry.
 Forced air heat can make the problem worse, as the precious little humidity in the air evaporates.
 This causes static electricity and dry skin, but it also makes you feel colder than you would with more humidity.

-4. Consider a Smart Thermostat
+4. Consider a Smart Thermostat for Winter Energy Saving

 The smart thermostat is one of the best new gadgets of this century.
 Honeywell and Nest are two of the most popular brands, and they do a lot more than simply setting the temperature.